Permitely

 How H-1B selection works in FY2027

 Each fiscal year Congress caps new H-1B visas at 85,000: 65,000 under the regular cap plus 20,000 reserved for holders of a US master's degree or higher.
-Because demand runs roughly three times supply, USCIS runs a selection (the "lottery") on registrations submitted during a two-week window in early March.
+Demand still exceeds supply — USCIS reported about 211,600 eligible registrations for FY2027, down 38.5% from the year before — so USCIS runs a selection (the "lottery") on registrations submitted during a two-week window in early March.
 The FY2027 window ran March 4–19, 2026, with a $215 registration fee per beneficiary.

 The big change: wage-weighted selection

 For decades the draw was purely random.
-Starting with FY2027, a final rule (effective February 27, 2026) introduced a wage-weighted process: registrations offering higher OEWS wage levels receive better odds.
-Level III and IV roles can have up to roughly four times the selection chance of Level I, while entry-level filings see reduced odds.
-The statutory caps and the beneficiary-centric structure (one entry per person, no matter how many employers register you) are unchanged.
+Starting with FY2027, a final rule (effective February 27, 2026) introduced a wage-weighted process: each registration is entered into the selection pool with a number of entries set by its OEWS wage level — four entries at Level IV, three at Level III, two at Level II, and one at Level I. Higher-wage roles therefore carry up to four times the entries of entry-level filings.
+The statutory caps and the beneficiary-centric structure (you can be selected at most once, no matter how many employers register you) are unchanged.

 Why a US master's degree matters